bendalab/audian/README.md

   - high- and low-pass filter lines must not cross!
 Update limits.
   - databrowser should provide the filtered traces to both traceitems and specitems.
   - filter original signal in trace plot and spectrogram plot.
-  - play should filter its data on its own.
+  - play should filter its data on its own?
   - add a toolbar widget for setting filter order.
 - Improve downsampling and filtering of traces
 - Implement downsampling of spectrograms!
 Or make it even dependent on window size.